-Speaking of Azure.
+Azure!
 Here’s how this blog works.
-First, it’s WordPress in case you couldn’t tell.
+First, it’s WordPress (if it wasn’t obvious).
 Way back in the day I tried to learn how to code and started with Coldfusion and wrote my own blog.
 But I was dumb and WordPress is much better and easier.
 Since I’ve been using WordPress well before they had a hosting option I’ve continued to maintain my own WordPress install and database.
-The database is running MySQL on a local mysql install inside the Azure app.
+The database is running MySQL in-app mysql with the Azure app.
 Before Azure I had a server running IIS + MySQL, and at one point a LAMP (linux, apache, MySQL, php) setup but maintaining servers and updates and paying for them sucks.
-This is the future, bah with you server!
-Or should I say meh?
+This is the future, servers are meh.
 Inside Azure I have a single web app running on a Shared: 0 Small app service (web worker).
-Once Azure released MySQL in App I jumped on it because, well it’s free.
+Once Azure released MySQL in App I jumped on it because it’s free!
 The site runs through CloudFlare (free) and I use their free SSL.
 To get that working you can check out my article here.